alexpovel/betterletter/README.md

 ## Usage

-The package will install a Python script of the same name, so instead of `python -m betterletter`, you can simply invoke that directly, if the Python script directory is on your `$PATH`:
+The package [will install a Python script of the same name](https://python-poetry.org/docs/pyproject/#scripts), so instead of the usual `python -m betterletter`, you can simply invoke that directly, if the Python script directory is on your `$PATH`:

 ```bash
 $ betterletter -h